From The Awakening:”The voice of the sea speaks to the soul. The touch of the sea is sensuous, enfolding the body in its soft, close embrace.”

 A: Unfortunately, there is no such film.
 The trailer you saw is a fake.
 It was put together by cutting segments of other films and assembling them in a way that makes the imaginary film look almost real.

-As we explain in our answer to an earlier question, there are two film versions of The Awakening, but neither is easily available.
+As we explain in answering a question below, there are two film versions of The Awakening, but neither is easily available.

 Q: Is The Awakening available on a CD so I can listen to it as I drive?